TomyMMX/circular-slider.js/README.md

   }
 );
 ```
-All otions but the container option are optional, but I strongly suggest you set them since othervise the slider won't be really useful :)
+All options but the container option are optional, but I strongly suggest you set them since otherwise the slider won't be really useful :)

 ##Demo
 A demo can be found here: [https://tomymmx.github.io/circular-slider.js/]([https://tomymmx.github.io/circular-slider.js/](https://tomymmx.github.io/circular-slider.js/))